Azure Miles Records ~ the Music of Michael Robinson

 Hamoa was a major turning point in my life.
 All nine pieces on the CD were composed with a new multi-timbral sound module that includes a generous number of world music sounds.
 In addition, the results of my studies with Harihar Rao, Ravi Shankar's senior disciple, pervade the music on this recording.

 Water Stones uses the swaras of the South Indian raga, Mayamalavagaula, and follows the North Indian raga form of alap (conversation), jor (momentum) and jhala (sparkling).
 The opening balafon melody is colored with shimmering Indian bells.
 Assisting the percussion entrance is an energetic berimbau ostinato, a Brazilian instrument introduced to me by Ray Manzarek.
 One listener, dancer and yogi, Ginger, compared the tabla rolls on this piece to the rapidly oscillating wings of a hummingbird.
+(I do not tune my percussion sounds in the Indian manner, and they vary from the sounds of the actual Indian percussion instruments from which they are derived.)

 The title work, Hamoa, named after a perfect beach in Hana, Maui, features a piano with a Japanese tuning, along with an Indian rhythmic ostinato of seventeen beats during the first section.
 The second section contrasts the piano with a kaleidoscope of table sounds, and the final section's background is transformed into the sounds of Australian Aborigines.